Torpig virus removal guide

 What is Torpig?

-Torpig is the name of a trojan-type malware which targets Microsoft Windows users.
-Research shows that this malicious program injects a component which operates as a keystroke logger (record pressed keys).
+Torpig is the name of trojan-type malware that targets Microsoft Windows users.
+Research shows that this malicious program injects a component which operates as a keystroke logger (records key presses).
 Additionally, it can be used to download and execute various files that infect computers with other malware.
-Torpig can be used to cause serious damage, it should be removed from the operating system as soon as possible.
+Torpig can cause serious damage and should therefore be removed from the operating system immediately.

-Keylogging feature allows malicious programs to record keys that are being pressed on a keyboard.
-It means that cyber criminals can use software of this type to steal credentials like logins and passwords of various personal accounts like banking, Facebook, email, and so on.
-Stolen accounts may be used to make transactions, purchases, perform email fraud, etc. These actions can cause victims financial problems, privacy, browsing safety issues, cyber criminals could use recorded details to steal identities, and so forth.
-Furthermore, it is known that Torpig can be used to download and execute various files, for example, files that are designed to install ransomware, or other malware.
-Programs like ransomware cause data and financial loss by encrypting files and allowing cyber criminals to force victims to pay a ransom (purchase decryption tools from them).
-Cyber criminals may use Torpig to infect computers with other high-risk malware like Emotet, LokiBot, Laturo, and so on.
-Either way, executed files could be used to cause serious additional damage.
-These are the two main reasons why Torpig should be removed from the infected systems immediately.
+The keylogging feature allows malicious programs to record key presses on the keyboard.
+Therefore, cyber criminals can use this software to steal credentials such as logins and passwords of various personal accounts such as banking, Facebook, emails, and so on.
+Stolen accounts might be used to make transactions, purchases, perform email fraud, etc. These actions can lead to financial problems, privacy/browsing safety issues, and cyber criminals can use recorded details to steal identities, and so on.
+Furthermore, Torpig can be used to download and execute various files.
+For example, those designed to install ransomware or other malware.
+Programs such as ransomware cause data/financial loss by encrypting files and allowing cyber criminals to force victims to pay ransoms (purchase decryption tools).
+Cyber criminals can also use Torpig to infect computers with other high-risk malware such as Emotet, LokiBot, Laturo, and so on.
+The executed files can lead to serious additional damage.
+These are the two main reasons why Torpig should be removed from infected systems immediately.

 |Detection Names||Antiy-AVL (Trojan[Backdoor]/Win32.Sinowal), BitDefender (Gen:Variant.Zusy.61111), ESET-NOD32 (A Variant Of Win32/Kryptik.BICY), Kaspersky (HEUR:Trojan.Win32.Generic), Full List (VirusTotal)|